Gio0300/LoosePubSubAzure/README.md

 #### Separation of concern
 Publishing events is a complex endeavour.
 Publishers must deal with the idiosyncrasies of the message bus solution, integration policies, geo-replication, retries, replays, queue & log semantics, partitions, sessions, ordering, deduplication, idempotency.
 Producers should not be burdened with such technical details.
 #### Reduce distributed transactions
-Separating the roles eliminates the need for a distributed transaction between the event store and the message bus.
-The producer, a component within the business layer, need only to emit the domain event, the application and infrastructure layers will marshal the event to the event store in a single transaction.
+Separating the roles eliminates the need for a distributed transaction between the producer, the event store, and the message bus.
+The producer need only to emit the domain event, the application and infrastructure layers will marshal the event to the event store in a single transaction.

-The publisher will eventually publish the event in a separate transaction.
-With this arrangement the producer is free to operate even when there is an outage on the publishing side.
+The publisher will eventually read the event and subsequently publish the event in a separate transaction.
+With this arrangement the producer is free to operate even when there is an outage on the message bus.

 #### Independent scaling
 The scaling profile of the producer may be widely different than that of the publisher.
 Consider an application where the producer is a real-time service that accepts customer orders.
 The producer will need to be scaled in direct relation to customer demand, maybe this demand is seasonal, maybe it's unpredictable.
 Once an order is placed successfully the rest of the order workflow may operate at a fixed rate.
 In this example the publisher may be scaled to provide a fixed throughput in order to provide load leveling for the rest of the systems.
 Now consider a scenario were a large number of events need to be republished.
 Perhaps the business wants to try new analytics workflow or to hydrate the message bus after recovering from a disaster.
 In such cases the publisher may be scaled out temporarily to provide increased throughput without affecting the producer.